spatie/laravel-googletagmanager/README.md

     /*
      * If you want to use some macro's you 'll probably store them
      * in a dedicated file.
 You can optionally define the path
-     * to that file here and we will load it for you.
+     * to that file here, and we will load it for you.
      */
     'macroPath' => '',